Metaprogramming: Quotation and Quasiquotation

 Evaluating Code

-The eval() function takes an Expression object and evaluates it in the current environment.
+The eval() function evaluates an Expression or Quosure: - Expression: evaluated in the current environment. - Quosure: evaluated in its captured environment.

 e = expr(10 + 20)